makiki99/h3templates/templates/one_minute_madness/index.md

     * The following creature banks spawn in this zone:
         * 1 Black Tower
         * 1 Imp Cache
-    * The Imp Cache has a reduced object value of 2500.
+    * The Imp Cache has an object value of 2500.
     * The stat boosting objects all have their frequency changed and their amount limited:
         * School of War
             * frequency 500
             * max per zone 2
         * School of Magic
             * frequency 300
-            * max per zone 2
+            * max per zone 3
         * Marletto Tower
             * frequency 700
             * max per zone 3